 A registration system would also serve the benefit of preventing multiple Energy Efficiency Providers from claiming capacity rights to the same project.
 The Energy Efficiency Resource Provider offering an Energy Efficiency Resource as a Capacity Resource into RPM must demonstrate to PJM that it has the legal authority to claim the demand associated with such Energy Efficiency Resource.
-108 This demonstration is generally a prepackaged statement, provided by PJM, that is never fully verified.
+This demonstration is generally a prepackaged statement, provided by PJM, that is never fully verified.
 The MMU recommends that, if Energy Efficiency resources remain in the capacity market, PJM codify eligibility requirements to claim the capacity rights to Energy Efficiency installations in the Tariff.
 These eligibility requirements should specifically define the conditions under which an Energy Efficiency Resource Provider may claim the capacity rights to Energy Efficiency installations as well as evidentiary requirements such as signed contracts with their customers conferring such rights.
 Energy efficiency resources are included in the PJM Capacity Market.
+PJM does not require contracts between the seller of EE to PJM and the actual owner of the EE.
+It is not always clear who the owner of the EE actually is.